aurora-is-near/doc.aurora.dev/blog/speedruneth-nft-virtual-chain.md

 - Deployed an NFT contract to your virtual chain ([explorer link](https://0x4e454265.explorer.aurora-cloud.dev/token/0x3Db13fBC5F634EfDE0aFEd5372FbE38dfC92B0eA)).
 - Deployed a frontend (Dapp) to operate your smart contract on Vercel ([example](https://vgaschain-6s4to65f3-iaroslavkarkunovauroradevs-projects.vercel.app/))
 - Minted and transferred an NFT between your wallets ([mint transaction](https://0x4e454265.explorer.aurora-cloud.dev/tx/0x0a7d820e972ddd352a36cd4a2641333e1a2c265cd0d112982f9a4d47610a8cd4), [transfer transaction](https://0x4e454265.explorer.aurora-cloud.dev/tx/0x9a70601810772ae9170d72972bf86142fcd3b0629141f3ef5660d34f569154a3))
-- Verified your contract, makind its code and methods public and usable via Explorer.
+- Verified your contract, making its code and methods public and usable via Explorer.

 That is it for today!
 Hope you have enjoyed it!